Gadnalf/TimeBall/README.md

 # TimeBall

-2-player competitive handball, only with time-travelling self-replication.
+2-player competitive handball, with a twist of time-travelling self-replication.

 Score goals, support your past and future selves, and outsmart your opponents to be crowned Greatest of All Timeball.